eclipse-elk/elk/docs/content/documentation/tooldevelopers/graphdatastructure/elktextformat.md

 In the simplest case, an edge only has a single edge section which runs from the edge's single source to its single target.
 In this case, it is enough to define the section's start and end point and possibly bendpoints.
 Incoming and outgoing shapes are then filled in automatically by the importer.
+Specifying edge sections in the elkt format is unnecessary in all normal use cases, because the layout algorithms will create them where necessary.

 ```elkt
 section incoming_sections -> outgoing_sections [